jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/99 - leftovers.md

 I spent my 20's wondering what the next few pages of "A Student's Guide to Political Philosophy" were going to be.
 Even weirder, like Newton using his own eyes for lenses, I used myself as a proxy for life under the Life Star.
 A life of austerity, simplicity, childish honesty, great friendships, and self induced hypersensity to all frontline pain so easily brushed aside by extras.
 I feel confident to say I now know the next few pages of our political philosophy because I wrote and lived it; although I'd never pay the price again.

 Cheers.

+## new intro idk

+Talk to any political junkie, no matter when, and they'll say there's a big election coming up.
+They'll say something like, "if the red team wins this one, then education, healthcare, infrastructure, and everything else will go to shit."
+What he means is elections decide the rule-makers, and that blue rules make a good society while red rules make a bad one.

+If you buy it—and most of us have at some point—you watch blue cable news, read blue blogs, listen to blue talk radio.
+You start seeing phantom enemies everywhere because your head is filled with blue's philosophy.
+Soon enough, your car has blue bumper stickers, and you're waving blue bristol boards while screaming blue chants at rallies, marches, and protests.
+You feel like a hero!
+You're fighting against the evil red philosophy!...
+Or, if you got sucked in by the other side, evil blue philosophy!

+Let me ask you this: if you're a regular middle-class person and you ignored the election, how much would you bet that you would know who won just by continuing to live your life?

+When Team Blue wins, does traffic suddenly disappear?
+When Team Red succeeds, does everyone suddenly exercise?
+Do you breathe fresher air or see fitter neighbors?
+Do your real-life problems get solved when one color's philosophy writes the rules?

+Policies, manuals, and guidelines aren't today's levers of power.
+There is no law that promotes climate change, allows unpaid overtime, or encourages car accidents.